rbleggi/tech-pocs/devops/opentofu-k8s-deploy/README.md

 - Install Jenkins on your host (outside Kubernetes).
 You can use the official Jenkins Docker image or install it natively.
 [Jenkins installation guide](https://www.jenkins.io/doc/book/installing/)
 - Make sure you have kubectl installed for cluster management.

-### 1. Start the Kubernetes Cluster and Helm
+### 1. Start the Kubernetes Cluster, Helm, and Java App
 In the root of this directory, run:
 ``` shell
 docker compose up -d
 ```
-This will start a local k3s Kubernetes cluster and a Helm container.
+This will start a local k3s Kubernetes cluster, a Helm container, and build/run your Java app from the app/ directory.

 ### 2. Provision the Cluster, Namespaces, and Monitoring (Automated)
 You can automate the creation of namespaces and the installation of Prometheus and Grafana using the provided OpenTofu scripts in the `infra/` directory and Helm charts in `helm/`.